spring-attic/aws-maven/README.md

 support development and operations at Finnish Brodcasting Company ( YLE ).
 No guarantees are made for support or updating the component, but as long as we are using it actively we will update it as we need it.

+## Building and deploying this wagon

+At the moment this component cannot be deployed by just running mvn deploy, but this works:

+mvn deploy:deploy-file -DpomFile=pom.xml -Dfile=target/aws-maven-1.0.0.jar  -Durl=s3://areena-ovp-maven-repository/release

 ## Usage
 To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
 The latest version of the wagon can be found from from YLE public mvn repository